Jlabs2008/Emulation-Pro/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of ANY language or conntact that may make someone upset or uncomfortable.
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address,